 Host a Lavalink-Server

-There is an official Getting-started Guide from Lavalink, I recommend checking it out!
+There is an official Getting-startedarrow-up-right Guide from Lavalinkarrow-up-right, I recommend checking it out!

 1. Install Java 17 or higher.
-You can download it here.
+You can download it herearrow-up-right.

 1. I recommend Java 20 or higher

-2. Download the latest Lavalink.jar from GitHub-Releases-Page. or directly via my download-lavalink-server script
+2. Download the latest Lavalink.jar from GitHub-Releases-Pagearrow-up-right. or directly via my download-lavalink-server script

 3. Now configure the Lavalink-Server via an application.yml file or env-variables.
-For that check out the configuration page to learn out how.
+For that check out the configurationarrow-up-right page to learn out how.

 4. Run Lavalink with java -jar Lavalink.jar.